kirstytheproud/tech-tests/README.md

 - TDD - What is it?
 How have you used it?
 Why is it relevant?
 - GIT - Why is it useful in a project?
 What is git flow?
 What benefits does gitflow/branching provide?
+- Agile - **Requirements Gathering**, Review, Retrospective, Planning, Estimates...
+Not just WHAT they are, but WHY are they useful?

 ... but overall, let them know your thought process.
 Break down problems with them if you're stuck/unsure.
 Don't go silent